mesosphere/dcos-docs-site/pages/ksphere/konvoy/partner-solutions/jenkins/index.md

     EOF
     ```

-1. Create a `values.yaml` file that can be used to install Jenkins from the upstream helm repo.
+1. Create a `values.yaml` file that can be used to install Jenkins from the upstream helm repository.

     ```yaml
     master: